XingfuDu/info-6205/README.md

-# info6205
+# info-6205

-code assignment for the class
+code assignments for the class